 May 30 – June 12, 2021

-On this day commemorating Juneteenth, the National Music Festival unequivocally and fervently affirms that Black Lives Matter.
+The National Music Festival unequivocally and fervently affirms that Black Lives Matter.

 We mourn the loss of George Floyd, Breonna Taylor, Ahmaud Arbery, and the unacceptably long list of lives lost before them.

 We believe that amplifying diverse voices is the path toward a better understanding of our shared humanity.